SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 -  **CPU**

-   At least quad core processor is recommended.
+   At least a quad core processor is recommended.
    Many-Core system increases the scalability of STON.
-   Every additional processor core will boost processing power of the server.
+   Every additional processor core will boost the processing power of the server.
-   However, high processing power does not necessarily mean high traffic transmission rate.
+   However, high processing power does not necessarily mean a high traffic transmission rate.

    .. figure:: img/10g_cpu.jpg
       :align: center

-      Multiple processing core will prove its effectiveness when more clients are accessing to the server.
+      A multiple processing core will prove its effectiveness when more clients are accessing to the server.

-   In terms of bandwidth use, transferring a 4KB file for 260 thousand times or one time transfer of one 1GB file takes identical bandwidth.
+   In terms of bandwidth use, transferring a 4KB file for 260,000 times or a 1GB file 1 time takes identical bandwidth.
-   The most critical criterion for selecting CPU is a processing power of simultaneous connetions.
+   The most critical criterion for selecting CPU is the processing power of simultaneous connections.

 -  **Memory**

    The STON recommends at least 4GB of system memory.
-   Frequently accessed contents should be allocated on the memory in order to increase the performance.
+   Memory should be allocated to frequently accessed contents in order to increase the performance.
-   A server with lack of physical memory will inevitably accesses to the storage disk more frequently that increases burden of the disk.
+   A server lacking physical memory will inevitably accesses to the storage disk more frequently, creating an increases burden on the disk.
-   If the I/O load of the disk is significantly high regardless of the number of served contents, installing additional memory can reduce the I/O load.
+   If the I/O load of the disk is significantly high, regardless of the number of served content, installing additional memory can reduce the I/O load.

 -  **Disk**

-   At least 3 disks including OS disk are recommended.
+   At least three disks, including the OS disk are recommended.
-   Just like memory, more disk gives better performance because I/O load will be dispersed and more contents could be cached.
+   Just like memory, more disks give better performance because the I/O load will be dispersed and more contents can be cached.

    .. figure:: img/02_disk.png
       :align: center

-      OS and STON always have to be installed on separate disks.
+      OS and STON always have to be installed on a separate disk from content storage.

    Usually the STON is installed on the OS disk.
-   Log is also configured on the identical disk where OS is installed.
+   The log is also configured on the identical disk where OS is installed.
-   However, log is recording real time service status, the disk is always suffered from write load.
+   However, the log is recording real time service status, the disk is always suffered from write load.

-   STON utilizes disks as RAID 0 setting.
+   STON utilizes disks in the RAID 0 setting.
-   Depends on the required performance of client service, RAID may or may not be adopted.
+   Depending on the required performance of the client's service, RAID may or may not be adopted.
    However, when file modification is not frequent and the size of content is much larger than that of physical memory, read speed can be effectively increased via RAID.